draconar/grab_packt/README.md

 Grab a book a day for free from Packt Pub, https://www.packtpub.com/packt/offers/free-learning.

+## 1. Install prerequisites

 Install this script in the cloned directory using the following command:

     npm install

+## 2. Add credentials

 Copy the .env file into place with

     cp .env.example .env

+Or on Windows:

+    copy .env.example .env

-And set your email and password.
+And set your packt email and password.

-## Grab on recurrent basis
+## 3. Grab on recurrent basis

 ### Using Node
 After that run the script with the following command: